-The Tri-Co Philly Program provides resources for faculty and students to engage with Philadelphia and the diverse and complex urban experience.
+The Tri-Co Philly Program provides resources for faculty and students to engage with Philadelphia.

 For faculty either interested in or already connecting their courses with Philadelphia, the program offers two levels of Philadelphia-engagement grants.
 Grants are designed to enrich the curricular content of an on-campus class by facilitating student experiences in the city.
 Small grants (up to $500) can cover the cost of a one-time experience and travel, e.g. a play; a visit to a research lab; a visit to a neighborhood or organization; admission to a museum or archive, for instance.
 Larger grants (up to $1,500) are available to cover the costs of more sustained engagement with the city, such as multiple visits to the city or collaboration with an organization.

 The application for Fall 2022 Philadelphia Engagement Grants is now available.
 The deadline to apply is Friday, August 12 by 5 p.m.